orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   possibly custom-optimization USE flag or removed of that -march in build flag.
-The use of hardcoded flags can be result in an illegal instruction runtime error, perceived as offensive by some as vendor lock-in or as an undisclosed sponsored project by that vendor/distro or fanboyism by the project.
+The use of hardcoded flags can be result in an illegal instruction runtime error, perceived as offensive by some as vendor lock-in or as an undisclosed sponsored project by that vendor or fanboyism by the project.

 * The use of SIMD build time autodetection or forced SIMD flags are not